Post Exposure Prophylaxis (PEP) and Pre-Exposure Prophylaxis (PrEP) are two ways of using traditional HIV medication to prevent getting HIV.

 You can get PEP from GPs, sexual health clinics and A and E, though it is given at the health professionals discretion.

 PrEP, again, is ART taken as HIV prevention.
 This is HIV medication that is taken by someone who is HIV-negative to prevent them acquiring HIV.
 Most commonly, this is one pill a day that is taken consistently.
 It is more efficient the more consistent the individual is at taking it.
 It is extremely good at preventing HIV infection.
-Unfortunately, PrEP is not available on the NHS in England currently.
-However, it can be bought online through I Want PrEP Now .
+PrEP is currently available on the NHS as part of the IMPACT Trial.
+We recommend you contact Unity Sexual Health about this opportunity.